 Adult Retirement Community Planned Unit development (ARCPUD): A master-planned development of land as a unified, self-contained residential community, constructed expressly for use and residency by persons who have achieved a minimum age requirement for residency of fifty-five (55) years of age or older in accordance with M.G.L.
 Chapter 151B, Section 4, Subsection 6, and also incorporating the preservation of natural open space areas as an integral element of the development.
 An ARCPUD shall be permitted only in an Adult Retirement Community Overlay District and only upon the granting of a special permit by the Planning Board.
-An ARCPUD shall be either a Continuing Care Retirement Facility or shall include at least two (2) types of adult retirement community residential uses, or at least one (1) type of Local Convenience Retail use.
+An ARCPUD shall include at least one (1) of the Adult Retirement Community Residential Uses as defined in SECTION II of this Bylaw.
 The Planning Board in its granting of the ARCPUD special permit may specifically authorize other appropriate uses.
 An ARCPUD may include a variety or combination of housing types that may be sold or leased to individual residents, or may be operated or sponsored as a coordinated unit by a corporation or organization having among its principal purposes the provision of housing and resident services for retired and/or aging persons.